ryanbelnas/subnetting_python/README.md

 # subnetting_python
-Subnetting by Host/Network Requirement, an Algebraic approach
+Subnetting by Host or Network requirement, an Algebraic approach